-- Turn on My Photo Stream on computer:
+- Turn on My Photo stream on your Mac or Windows computer

-Is it possible to backup your iPhone or iPad without iTunes or iCloud?
+Is it possible to back up your iPhone or iPad without iTunes or iCloud?
 Yes!
-You can backup your iPhone or iPad’s internal database without iCloud or iTunes.
-By using a third party software such as Enigma Recovery, you can create a backup of the data on your device.
+By using a third-party software solution such as Enigma Recovery, you can create a backup of the data on your device.

 Enigma Recovery can backup your: